 The Neil Muldrow Business Development Fund

-In December 2018, The Neil Muldrow Business Development Fund was created to package CBP’s stepped-up commercial revitalization initiatives for Central Baltimore.
+The Neil Muldrow Business Development Fund was created In December 2018, to aid small businesses, by packaging CBP’s stepped-up commercial revitalization initiatives for Central Baltimore.
 CBP also wanted to recognize the great work Ackneil Muldrow achieved in increasing access to capital for small businesses, especially minority-owned enterprises, as Director of the Development Credit Fund, business consultant, and as a dedicated mentor to business owners.

 The Neil Muldrow Business Development Fund encourages minority- and locally-owned businesses to locate or expand in the growing Station North Arts District and other Central Baltimore business corridors.
 Although CBP has achieved significant revitalization momentum, these corridors continue to suffer high rates of vacancy and include many buildings that have been vacant or partially vacant for decades.